A Modern Primer on Processing in Memory: Processing-Using-Memory (PUM)

-We believe it is extremely important to continue exploring such low-cost Ambit-like \sgii{substrates,} as well as more sophisticated computational substrates\sgii{,} for all types of memory technologies, old and new.
-Resistive memory technologies are fundamentally non-volatile and amenable to in-place updates, and as such, can lead to even less data movement compared to DRAM, which fundamentally requires some data movement to sense, amplify and restore the data. \sgii{Thus}, we believe it is very promising to examine the design of both charge-based conventional and emerging resistive memory chips that can incorporate Ambit-like bitwise \sgii{operations} and other types of suitable computation capability.
+We believe it is extremely important to continue exploring such low-cost Ambit-like \omvi{bulk bitwise execution} \sgii{substrates,} as well as more sophisticated computational substrates\sgii{,} for all types of memory technologies, old and new.
+Resistive memory technologies are fundamentally non-volatile and amenable to in-place updates, and as such, can lead to even less data movement compared to DRAM, which fundamentally requires some data movement to sense, amplify and restore the data. \sgii{Thus}, we believe it is very promising to examine the design of both charge-based conventional and emerging resistive memory chips that can incorporate Ambit-like bitwise \sgii{operations} and other types of suitable computation capability. \omvi{The fascinating fact that existing COTS DRAM chips, which are \omvii{\emph{not}} designed for computation purposes, and without \omvii{\emph{any}} changes to the chip at all, can \omvii{\emph{already}} perform many different bitwise operations demonstrates that the Ambit-like bulk bitwise approaches can have high practicality.}

-\subsection{\juanrrr{SIMDRAM}}
+\subsubsection{\juanrrr{SIMDRAM}}

 \juanrrr{Going forward in the direction of Ambit-like PUM substrates, it is critical to research frameworks that can enable ease-of-programming of such substrates such that many algorithms can take advantage of the massive bit-level parallelism offered by Ambit-like substrates.
-In this direction, SIMDRAM~\cite{hajinazarsimdram, oliveira2022methodologies} provides a framework that (1) enables the efficient PUM implementation of complex operations, and (2) provides a flexible mechanism to support the implementation of arbitrary user-defined operations using DRAM.}
+In this direction, SIMDRAM~\cite{hajinazarsimdram, oliveira2022methodologies} provides a framework that (1)~enables the efficient PUM implementation of complex operations, and (2)~provides a flexible mechanism to support the implementation of arbitrary user-defined operations using DRAM.}